 46 states served

 Everything about Spectrum’s service will appeal to the nomad.
 Not only does Spectrum’s service come without contracts, the company will also help you leave your current provider’s contract.
-And if you aren’t thrilled by its service and cancel within 30 days, you can get your money back.
+And if you aren’t thrilled by its service, you can cancel within 30 days to get your money back.
 Though its television packages come with a fair amount of fees, there are some perks to bundling services that balance it out.
 Be warned: Spectrum’s customer service ratings are a bit lackluster, although customers in the West region expressed higher satisfaction.
 Regardless, we recommend you investigate all the TV providers that services your address, and compare them for what you value most.

 On Charter Spectrum’s website (where the company is branded as just “Spectrum”), you’ll find a bold, if vague, promise — “Sign up today to enjoy the best in-home entertainment.”
 To the customer, that would mean an impressive channel lineup and advanced entertainment technology.